Zebrafish: Gene expression

 Due to their fast and short life cycles and relatively large clutch sizes, D. rerio or zebrafish are a useful model for genetic studies.
 A common reverse genetics technique is to reduce gene expression or modify splicing using Morpholino antisense technology.
 Morpholino oligonucleotides (MO) are stable, synthetic macromolecules that contain the same bases as DNA or RNA; by binding to complementary RNA sequences, they can reduce the expression of specific genes or block other processes from occurring on RNA.
 MO can be injected into one cell of an embryo after the 32-cell stage, reducing gene expression in only cells descended from that cell.
-However, cells in the early embryo (less than 32 cells) are interpermeable to large molecules, allowing diffusion between cells.
+However, cells in the early embryo (less than 32 cells) are permeable to large molecules, allowing diffusion between cells.
 Guidelines for using Morpholinos in zebrafish describe appropriate control strategies.
-Morpholinos are commonly microinjected in 500pL directly into 1-2 cell stage zebrafish embryos.
+Morpholinos are commonly microinjected in 500pL directly into 1–2 cell stage zebrafish embryos.
 The morpholino is able to integrate into most cells of the embryo.

 A known problem with gene knockdowns is that, because the genome underwent a duplication after the divergence of ray-finned fishes and lobe-finned fishes, it is not always easy to silence the activity of one of the two gene paralogs reliably due to complementation by the other paralog.
 Despite the complications of the zebrafish genome, a number of commercially available global platforms exist for analysis of both gene expression by microarrays and promoter regulation using ChIP-on-chip.